-No curriculum is changing in Folsom Cordova for the upcoming school year.
+No curriculum has changed for the 2019-20 school year.

-This fall, the District will hold a series of public input sessions across our schools to gather stakeholder feedback.
-This feedback will be used to recommend new curriculum to the Board of Education.
-Upon approval, the changes would take effect in the 2020-21 school year.
+Feedback from the Parent Forums, and subsequent follow-up survey, will be used to recommend curriculum to the Board of Education.
+Upon approval, any changes would take effect in the 2020-21 school year.

 What’s the difference between state law, the new framework, and our curriculum?